Andreatugores/Scientific-computing/README.md

 First, the project was presented with extensive documentation.
 In the repository, the user will find: the citations from the datasets used for the analysis executed in the ATLAS Open Data Jupyter Notebooks;  links to the ATLAS Open data website, the ATLAS GitHub account, and the repositories containing the referenced analysis; links to the GitLab, GitHub and Zenodo websites, their official documentation and the citation and links to the ATLAS Virtual Machine, its tutorials, and to the VirtualBox.

 Regarding the Notebook created,  each of its code cells has an explanation that allows the user to understand what will happen when the cell executes, allowing those who do not have programming knowledge to have an idea of what is happening in each step.
-It was also improved as planned: by getting the general approach to the analysis, the user is provided with the corresponding information and plots of their chosen analysis.

 In addition, with the Git\&Zenodo Assistant program, the user receives an introduction to the Git and Zenodo tools, an introduction focused on the learning of their functionalities and promoting their use as important steps to the good scientific practices training of the user.